mbiundo/mcsoh/README.md

 # Marc Biundo 6/1/16
 # Version 8.3
 # This program is designed to facilitate communications with multiple Morningstar SunSaver MPPT Solar Controlers Remotely via TCP/IP.
-# The goal is to provide SOH power system monitioring, and provide historical trending to assess battery performance and sizing.
+# The goal is to provide SOH power system monitoring, and provide historical trending to assess battery performance and sizing.
 # We may be able to anticipate failures of battery systems and help schedule preventitive maintenance for battery banks.
 # The MPPT requires a MorningStar Serial MSC.
 # Since the MPPT+MSC pair would not simply commuicate via TCP/IP or Modbus prototocols, a Arduino MicroController is acting